Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/HideToSee.md

 ### Getting the Flag
 ![[PicoCTF HideToSee 5.png]]

 We can simply use an online Atbash Cipher tool to decrypt the flag.
-I used [this](https://www.boxentriq.com/code-breaking/atbash-cipher), but [[CyberChef]] works as well.
+I used [this](https://www.boxentriq.com/code-breaking/atbash-cipher), but [[CyberChef]] works just as well.

 > [!NOTE] Flag
 >picoCTF{atbash_crack_7142fde9}